 The Livestock Demographic Data Groups (LDDG) were formed in January 2014 and are made up of APHA representatives from data, epidemiology, species expert and GIS work groups.
-The LDDGs are grateful to Defra, Welsh Government, Scottish Government, IBM and APHA Weybridge DSG staff who handled the Sheep and Goat Inventory data and RADAR data warehouse for their assistance in producing this report.
+The LDDGs are grateful to Defra, Welsh Government, Scottish Government, IBM and APHA Weybridge DSG staff who handled the Sheep and Goat Inventory data and APHA Rapid Analysis and Detection of Animal Related Risks (RADAR) data warehouse for their assistance in producing this report.